LionNatsu/bigcat-dbg/README.md

 Use CMake to build and install them.
 There is [installation guide](INSTALL.md) for your information.

+For a better debugging experience, they are all compiled with `-g`.

 Build dependencies: CMake(>= 3.2), GCC

 ## Commands

-### load-shlib
+### ldk-load-lib
 ```
-Usage:  load-shlib libfoo.so libbar.so...
+Usage:  ldk-load-lib libfoo.so libbar.so...
 ```
 Loads `.so` (aka.
 Shared Objects or Shared Libraries) by `dlopen()` and unloads them all.